rosenbjerg/FFMpegCore/README.md

     .ProcessAsynchronously(true, new FFOptions { BinaryFolder = "./bin", TemporaryFilesFolder = "/tmp" });
 ```

-#### Option 2
+### Option 2

-The root and temp directory for the ffmpeg binaries can be configured via the `ffmpeg.config.json` file.
+The root and temp directory for the ffmpeg binaries can be configured via the `ffmpeg.config.json` file, which will be read on first use only.

 ```json
 {